 Please help us spread the word about free screening programs below:

 Free Colon Cancer Screenings:

 Free Prostate Screenings:

-Studies like this one from the National Cancer Institute demonstrate that smart lifestyle choices and screening are our best defenses against certain cancers.
+Studies like this one from the National Cancer Institute demonstrate that some lifestyle choices and screening are our best defenses against certain late-stage cancer diagnoses.
 From these and other important research programs, we now know that we can reduce our risk of this disease by maintaining a healthy diet, getting regular exercise, limiting sun exposure, and reducing or eliminating our use of alcohol and tobacco products.
 Screenings are also critically important because they allow doctors to detect disease early when treatment is the least invasive and a cure is possible.

 National Cancer Control Month puts a much-needed spotlight on cancer education, research and advances with a goal towards eradicating this terrible disease with “patients lifted up by the promise of remission, parents blessed with the chance to watch their children grow up [and] young people confident that a diagnosis cannot put a limit to their dreams.”